 When a loved one passes away those who are bereaved are often upset and not sure of what needs to be done.
 We can be contacted at any time day or night to help and answer any questions you may have.

-Please contact us as soon as you feel ready so we can then liaise with the relevant Hospital department on your behalf.
+Please contact us as soon as you feel ready so we can then liaise with the Medical Examiners Office on your behalf.
+So we can bring your loved one back into our care at the earliest opportunity.

 The staff at the Nursing or Care Home will normally contact us to arrange for your loved one to be brought into our care.
 This would be after the death has been verified by a Doctor or qualified member of the Nursing Team.